 Removing the ac compressor on Audi V6 engines is quite different than on the 4 cylinder engines.
-The compressor is located on the driver side of the car and is mounted to the bracket with three bolts.
+The compressor is located on the driver side of the car and is mounted to a bracket with three bolts.
 At the time of this repair we had the front carrier out and chose to remove the compressor through the front of the engine.
 You may have enough room to remove it through the bottom if you remove the oil filter.

 Removing The AC Compressor

 If you know that the system contains refrigerant then discharge it first before proceeding.